nmasse-itix/rhte-api/README.md

 _There are two methods:_

-- _`GetLocation` to know the location of the next Tech Exchange_
+- _`GetLocation` to know the location of the next Red Hat Event_
-- _`GetTimeframe` to know when the next Tech Exchange takes place_
+- _`GetTimeframe` to know when the next Red Hat Event takes place_

 _A first version, a v1.0, is already deployed._

 - Open your 3scale Developer Portal
-- Go to `Documentation` and show the RHTE-API service flagged as v1.0
+- Go to `Documentation` and show the Red Hat Event API service flagged as v1.0

-_Together, we have been tasked to craft, develop and deploy a v1.1 that provides an additional method `GetParticipants` so that we can know who will attend the next Tech Exchange._
+_Together, we have been tasked to craft, develop and deploy a v1.1 that provides an additional method `GetParticipants` so that we can know who will attend the next Red Hat Event._

 _And because strong security is at stake, we will upgrade the current API from an API Key scheme to the more secure protocol “OpenID Connect”.
 This will be our V2._

 _Let’s start our duty with Apicurio.
 In Apicurio we will create the GetParticipants method and bump the version number so that everyone can know a new version has been released._

-- Open the [Apicurio Studio](https://studio.apicur.io/), go to `APIs` > `View all APIs` and select the `RHTE API 1.0`.
+- Open the [Apicurio Studio](https://studio.apicur.io/), go to `APIs` > `View all APIs` and select the `Red Hat Event API 1.0`.
 - Click `Edit API`
 - Change the version number to `1.1.0`
 - Add a path `/participants`
 - Add the `GET` method under `/participants`
 - Define a name, description and operation id for this method
 - Add a `200` response code with a description ("OK")
-- Go back to the `RHTE API` summary and click the three dots
+- Go back to the `Red Hat Event API` summary and click the three dots
 - Click `Publish`, choose `GitHub`
 - Select your organisation, find your forked repository named `rhte-api`, select the branch `master`
 - In the resource field, put `openapi-spec.yaml`
 - Give a commit message and click `Publish API`

 _Then, we need to define some examples for this new method.
-Here I used Postman to define an example: Manfred and myself are attending the Tech Exchange.
+Here I used Postman to define an example: Manfred and myself are attending the next Red Hat Event.
 Then, those examples are used to generate a mock that can be used internally or by partners to develop their clients using our new API._

 - Import the [postman_collection.json](postman_collection.json) file in Postman
 - Show the defined examples